TIHLDE/pythons_event_registration/README.md

 - Statistics
   - View match-statistics: goalscorer, assists, red and yellow cards, MOTM
   - View data on who has been on the most events with filtering by event-type, teams and time-periods
+  - View and manage leadership history for former and current roles in a club.

 ## Development